 The Canadian Environmental Technology Verification (CETV) Program

 CETV (www.etvcanada.ca) is a nationally recognized program that provides an independent and reliable process for verifying environmental performance claims of innovative technologies, processes and products.
-The CETV process provides objective and quality-assured performance data on environmental technologies so that users, developers, regulators, and other stakeholders can make informed decisions about purchasing, applying and regulating these technologies.
-As a result, this will help accelerate the adoption of new environmental technologies in the market.
+The CETV provides objective and quality-assured performance data on environmental technologies, so that users, developers, regulators and other stakeholders can make informed decisions about purchasing, applying and regulating these technologies.
+As a result, this process will help to accelerate the adoption of new environmental technologies in the market.

-Since the CETV program may be applicable to most technologies, it does not adhere to technology specific protocols, but rather, is governed by a General Verification Protocol (GVP) that outlines the general requirements for a verification process and ensures consistency of verifications.
-That said, a number of technology specific procedures and protocols have been developed to serve as a guidance in the verification process, including the Procedure for Laboratory Testing of Oil-Grit Separators.
-It should be noted that this CETV OGS Procedure (protocol) is very similar to that of the New Jersey Centre for Advanced Technology (NJCAT) so data generated for NJCAT may be accepted for verification by CETV without requiring additional testing.
+Since the CETV program may be applicable to most technologies, it does not adhere to technology specific protocols, rather, is governed by a General Verification Protocol (GVP).
+The GVP outlines the general requirements for a verification process and ensures consistency of verification.
+That said, a number of technology specific procedures and protocols have been developed to serve as guidance in the verification process, including the Procedure for Laboratory Testing of Oil-Grit Separators.
+It should be noted that this CETV OGS Procedure (protocol) is very similar to that of the New Jersey Centre for Advanced Technology (NJCAT) so data generated for NJCAT may be accepted for verification by CETV without additional testing.
 However, one major difference between the NJCAT protocol and the CETV protocol is that the former allows for witness testing at a manufacturer’s facility while the latter does not.
-In this case re-testing would be required in order to meet the requirements of the CETV Program.
+In this case, re-testing would be required in order to meet the requirements of the CETV Program.

 The CETV program is owned by the Canadian Federal Government through Environment Canada and is administered by Globe Performance Solutions (GPS) www.globeperformance.com.
-GPS collaborates with a consortium of Canada’s leading testing and research facilities and experts who provide the actual testing and verification activities.
+GPS collaborates with a consortium of Canada’s leading testing and research facilities who provide the actual testing and verification.
 GHL is a member of the GPS Consortium that specializes in stormwater treatment and can provide either testing or verification.
-However, as per CETV requirements, GHL may not complete both testing and verification for the same project; the testing and verifying organizations for any given project must be completely independent.
+However, as per CETV requirements, GHL may not complete both testing and verification for the same project; the testing and verifying organizations for any given project must be completely independent from each other.

-For organizations that are seeking to verify their technologies, but still require testing to be completed, the process of obtaining CETV approval typically follows the process below:
+For organizations that are seeking to verify their technologies but still require testing, the process of obtaining CETV approval typically follows the steps below: